Health and Society Minor

 |The City and Urbanization|

 Honors version available.
 An honors course fulfills the same requirements as the nonhonors version of that course.
 Enrollment and GPA restrictions may apply.

-This minor is open to sociology majors and management and society majors, with the caveat that no more than 45 hours of SOCI course credit may be used toward fulfilling the B.A. graduation requirement in the College of Arts and Sciences.
+This minor is open to all undergraduate students.
+For sociology majors and management and society majors, no more than 45 hours of SOCI course credit may be used toward fulfilling the B.A. graduation requirement in the College of Arts and Sciences.